nityansuman/machine-learning-porch/README.md

 ### Analytics

+#### Churn Detection

 Churn quantifies the number of customers who have left the brand by cancelling their subscription or stop paying for services.
 This is bad news for any business as it costs five times as much to attract a new customer as it does to keep an existing one.

 A high customer churn rate will hit any company’s finances hard.
 By leveraging advanced artificial intelligence techniques like machine learning (ML), one can anticipate potential churners.

-- [Churn Prediction Through Usage Analysis](analytics/churn-prediction-through-usage-analysis.ipynb) - Of all users leaving, the model detect 76% of them (recall) which is a good performance considering our objective is to detect leavers.
+- [Churn Prediction Through Usage Analysis](analytics/churn-prediction-through-usage-analysis.ipynb) - Of all users leaving, the model detect 76% (recall on test set) of them which is a good performance considering our objective is to detect leavers.

 ![feature-corr](analytics/images/churn-prediction-feature-correlation.png)
 ![confusion-matrix](analytics/images/churn-prediction-confusion-matrix.png)

 ### Natural Language

+#### Embeddings

 In the context, embeddings are low-dimensional, learned continuous vector representations of discrete variables.
 An embedding is a mapping of a discrete — categorical — variable to a vector of continuous numbers.